ChimeHQ/UITestingPlus/Sources/UITestingPlus/Documentation.docc/UITestingPlus.md

 # ``UITestingPlus``

-Utilities for working with XCUI testing
+Utilities for working with XCUI testing.

 ## Overview

-TBD
+UI testing code could become repetitive over time, this package offers a group of common operations as convenient extensions on existing `XCTest` types.

+## Topics

+ - <doc:TextFieldHelpers>